aws-samples/aws-modernization-with-datasaur/content/4_ModuleFour/_index.md

 ---
-title: "Vector Store"
+title: "Knowledge Base"
 chapter: true
 weight: 4
 ---

-# Vector Store
+# Knowledge Base

-We now show how you can integrate Vector Stores with LLM Labs.
+We now show how you can integrate Knowledge Bases with LLM Labs.
 <br>